Do you work long past quitting time or answer emails on the weekend? Or worry a lot about work even when you are not on the job?

 If you are overly focused on gaining a feeling of approval from your work environment, it may be that you are overly needy for that approval because you are not giving it to yourself.
 You may be seeking emotional fulfillment and validation through work, rather than through interpersonal relationships — where you should be seeking it.

 I see this issue arise with couples.
 Let’s say the husband may be a workaholic.
 The result?
 The relationship becomes distant and lacking in warmth.
 But it is more than just his long hours or his head in his laptop.
 He is looking outside the relationship for emotional connection and “intimacy,” rather than toward his wife.
-She senses this disconnection and distance and feels hurt.
+She senses this disconnection and distance and feels hurt and unimportant to him.

 Learning self-acceptance and mindfulness is the way forward to an improved balance in life, improved relationships, and reduced work “stress.”